Fall Protection Strategies for Appalachian Metal Sales

 Install Permanent Roof Anchor Systems

-For roofs that require regular maintenance—such as commercial buildings with HVAC units or solar arrays—permanent anchors are a worthwhile investment.
+Commercial buildings with HVAC units or solar arrays benefit from permanent anchors.
 Once installed, they provide crews with immediate, secure tie-off points, eliminating the hassle of temporary setups.
-Permanent anchors protect both the workers and the roof over the long haul.

 Set Up Protective Guardrail Barriers for Work Zones